Diegoescalonaro/ipfs-bootcamp/day2/private_network.md

 - Choose one of the nodes as bootstrap
 ```
-ipfs net listen # To see the address
+ipfs swarm addrs # To see the address
 ipfs bootstrap add <multiaddr_of_bootstrap>
 ```
 - Start your daemon